nickzoic/nick.zoic.org/art/afunctional-programming-languages/index.md

 to get control back: we say "please work out the
 [43rd Fibonacci Number](/art/fibonacci-regex-perversity/) and get back to me".
-The function isn't just returning the answer to the caller, it is also waking the caller back up.
-Even "void functions" which return no (useful) value are returning control.
+The function isn't just returning the answer to the caller, it is also waking the caller back up, resuming execution from where it left off.
+Even void functions, which return no (useful) value, are returning control.

 ### Asynchronicity